 Manifestations typically responding to beta-blockers: Tachycardia, tremor, mental symptoms, eyelid lag; occasionally heat intolerance and sweating, diarrhea, proximal myopathy

-Manifestations typically not responding to beta-blockers: Oxygen consumption, exophthalmos, goiter, bruit, circulating thyroxine levels, weight loss
+Manifestations typically not responding to beta-blockers: goiter, exophthalmos, weight loss, bruit, increased oxygen consumption, and increased circulating thyroxine levels

-Propranolol is indicated in thyroid storm (see Table: Treatment of Thyroid Storm).
-It rapidly decreases heart rate, usually within 2 to 3 h when given orally and within minutes when given IV.
-Esmolol may be used in the ICU because it requires careful titration and monitoring.
-Propranolol is also indicated for tachycardia with hyperthyroidism, especially in elderly patients, because antithyroid drugs usually take several weeks to become fully effective.
+Propranolol is indicated in thyroid storm (see table Treatment of Thyroid Storm Treatment of Thyroid Storm ).
+It rapidly decreases heart rate, usually within 2 to 3 hours when given orally and within minutes when given intravenously.
+Esmolol should be used only in the intensive care unit because it requires careful titration and monitoring.
+Beta-blockers are also indicated for tachycardia with hyperthyroidism, especially in older patients, because antithyroid drugs usually take several weeks to become fully effective.
 Calcium channel blockers may control tachyarrhythmias in patients in whom beta-blockers are contraindicated.

 Iodine in pharmacologic doses inhibits the release of T3 and T4 within hours and inhibits the organification of iodine, a transitory effect lasting from a few days to a week, after which inhibition usually ceases.
 Iodine is used for emergency management of thyroid storm, for hyperthyroid patients undergoing emergency nonthyroid surgery, and (because it also decreases the vascularity of the thyroid) for preoperative preparation of hyperthyroid patients undergoing thyroidectomy.
 Iodine generally is not used for routine treatment of hyperthyroidism.
-The usual dosage is 2 to 3 drops (100 to 150 mg) of a saturated potassium iodide solution po tid or qid or sodium iodide in 1 L 0.9% saline solution 0.5 to 1 g IV given slowly once/day.
+The usual dosage is 2 to 3 drops (100 to 150 mg) of a saturated potassium iodide solution orally 3 times a day or 4 times a day or sodium iodide in 1 L 0.9% saline solution 0.5 to 1 g IV given slowly once a day.

 Complications of iodine therapy include inflammation of the salivary glands, conjunctivitis, and rash.

-Surgery is indicated for patients with Graves disease whose hyperthyroidism has recurred after courses of antithyroid drugs and who refuse 131I therapy, patients who cannot tolerate antithyroid drugs, patients with very large goiters, and in some younger patients with toxic adenoma and multinodular goiter.
-Surgery may be done in elderly patients with giant nodular goiters.
+Surgery is indicated for patients with Graves disease whose hyperthyroidism has recurred after courses of antithyroid drugs and who refuse iodine-131 therapy, patients who cannot tolerate antithyroid drugs, patients with very large goiters, and in some younger patients with toxic adenoma and multinodular goiter.
+Surgery may be done in older patients with giant nodular goiters.

 Surgery usually restores normal function.
 Postoperative recurrences vary between 2 and 16%; risk of hypothyroidism is directly related to the extent of surgery.
 Vocal cord paralysis and hypoparathyroidism are uncommon complications.
-Saturated solution of potassium iodide 3 drops (about 100 to 150 mg) po tid should be given for 10 days before surgery to reduce the vascularity of the gland.
-Methimazole must also be given because the patient should be euthyroid before iodide is given.
+Saturated solution of potassium iodide 3 drops (about 100 to 150 mg) orally 3 times a day should be given for 10 days before surgery to reduce the vascularity of the gland.
+Methimazole must be given first because the patient should be euthyroid before iodide is given.
 Dexamethasone can be added to rapidly restore euthyroidism.
-Surgical procedures are more difficult in patients who previously underwent thyroidectomy or radioiodine therapy.
+Surgical procedures on the anterior neck are more difficult in patients who previously underwent thyroidectomy or radioiodine therapy.

-A treatment regimen for thyroid storm is shown in Treatment of Thyroid Storm.
+A treatment regimen for thyroid storm is shown in the table Treatment of Thyroid Storm Treatment of Thyroid Storm .
+The precipitating cause should also be addressed.

-In patients with subclinical hyperthyroidism who are taking L-thyroxine, reduction of the dose is the most appropriate management unless therapy is aimed at maintaining suppressed TSH levels in patients with thyroid cancer.
+In patients with subclinical hyperthyroidism who are taking levothyroxine, reduction of the dose is the most appropriate management unless therapy is aimed at maintaining suppressed TSH levels in patients with thyroid cancer.

 Symptoms and signs are many but include tachycardia, fatigue, weight loss, nervousness, and tremor; patients with Graves disease may also have exophthalmos and infiltrative dermopathy.

-Free T4, and/or free or total T3 are elevated, and TSH is suppressed (except in rarer cases of pituitary causes of hyperthyroidism).
+Free thyroxine (T4), and/or free or total triiodothyronine (T3) are elevated, and TSH is suppressed (except in rarer cases of pituitary causes of hyperthyroidism).

 Hormone synthesis can be suppressed with methimazole (or in certain cases, propylthiouracil) and adrenergic symptoms relieved with beta-blockers; long-term treatment may require thyroid ablation with radioactive iodine or surgery.